kanaszewska/API_search/README.md

 # Features
 * Responsive design
-* Animated texts, buttons and icons
+* Animated buttons and resident business cards
 * Search for residents from the selected country
+* Select the number of elements on the page
-* Use pagination
+* Use pagination to go to the next search page
 * I used fonts from Google Fonts
-* I used icons from React Icons

 # Screenshots